Deep Frequency Filtering for Domain Generalization

 \subsection{Problem Definition and Core Idea}

-In this paper, we aim to reveal that the generalization capability of DNNs to unseen domains can be significantly enhanced through an extremely simple mechanism, named \ourfull~(\ours), \ieno, an explicit frequency modulation in the latent space.
-To shed light on the core idea, we first introduce the problem definition of Domain Generalization (DG) as preliminaries.
-Given $K$ source domains $\mathcal{D}_{s}=\{D_s^1, D_s^2, \cdots, D_s^K\}$, where $D_s^k={(\mathbf{x}_i^k, y_i^k)}_{i=1}^{N_k}$ denotes the $k$-th domain consisting of $N_k$ samples $\mathbf{x}_i^k$ with their corresponding labels $y_i^k$, the goal of DG is to enable the models trained on source domains $\mathcal{D}_{s}$ perform as well as possible on unseen domains $\mathcal{D}_{t}$, without additional model updating using the data in $\mathcal{D}_{t}$.
-When different domains share the same label space, it corresponds to a closed-set DG problem, otherwise an open-set DG problem.
+In this paper, we aim to reveal that the generalization ability of DNNs to unseen domains can be significantly enhanced through an extremely simple mechanism, \ieno, an explicit frequency modulation in the latent space, named \ourfull~(\ours).
+To shed light on this core idea, we first introduce the problem definition of Domain Generalization (DG) as preliminaries.
+Given $K$ source domains $\mathcal{D}_{s}=\{D_s^1, D_s^2, \cdots, D_s^K\}$, where $D_s^k={(\mathbf{x}_i^k, y_i^k)}_{i=1}^{N_k}$ denotes the $k$-th domain consisting of $N_k$ samples $\mathbf{x}_i^k$ with their corresponding labels $y_i^k$, the goal of DG is to enable the model trained on source domains $\mathcal{D}_{s}$ perform as well as possible on unseen target domains $\mathcal{D}_{t}$, without additional model updating using the data in $\mathcal{D}_{t}$.
+When different domains share the same label space, it corresponds to a closed-set DG problem, otherwise an open-set problem.

-As introduced before, the studies for the behaviors of DNNs from the frequency perspective \cite{xu2019training,xu2018understanding,wang2020high} have uncovered that the DNNs have different preference degrees to different frequency components of learned intermediate features.
+As introduced before, the studies for the behaviors of DNNs from the frequency perspective \cite{xu2019training,xu2018understanding,wang2020high} have uncovered that the DNNs have different preferences for different frequency components of the learned intermediate features.
 The frequency characteristics affect the trade-off between robustness and accuracy \cite{wang2020high}.
-This inspires us to improve the generalization capability of DNNs through modulating different frequency components of different transfer difficulties across domains during training.
+This inspires us to improve the generalization ability of DNNs through modulating different frequency components of different transfer difficulties across domains during training.
 Achieved by a simple filtering operation, transferable frequency components are enhanced while the components prejudice to cross-domain generalization are suppressed.